TIBCOSoftware/TCSTK-case-manager-app/src/assets/config/customForms.md

 ###### Configuration file description

-This file is used want you want to overide default forms by custom created forms
+This file is used if you want to overide default forms by custom created forms

 ###### Example